liqd/adhocracy/docs/initialize-postgis.rst

     psql -d adhocracy

-    adhocracy=# grant all privileges on database adhocracy to adhocracy; grant all on table spatial_ref_sys to adhocracy; grant all on table geometry_columns to adhocracy; grant all on table geography_columns to adhocracy;
+    adhocracy=# grant all privileges on database adhocracy to adhocracy; grant all on table spatial_ref_sys to adhocracy; grant all on table geometry_columns to adhocracy;